NativeScript/plugins/packages/apple-sign-in/README.md

 </plist>
 ```

-## Usage

-## API
+## Using apple-sign-in

-### `isSupported`
+###  Checking if it is supported

-Sign In with Apple was added in iOS 13, so make sure to call this function before showing a "Sign In with Apple" button in your app.
+[Sign In with Apple](https://developer.apple.com/sign-in-with-apple/) was added in iOS `13`, so make sure to call this function before showing a `Sign In with Apple` button in your app.
 On iOS < 13 and Android this will return `false`.

 ```typescript